openstack/swift/doc/source/overview_auth.rst

 True, the proxy will return additional header information in some requests, such as the X-Container-Sync-Key for a container GET or HEAD.

+Users with the special group ``.reseller_admin`` can operate on any account.
+For an example usage please see :mod:`swift.common.middleware.tempauth`.
+If a request is coming from a reseller the auth system sets the request environ reseller_request to True.
+This can be used by other middlewares.

 TempAuth will now allow OPTIONS requests to go through without a token.

 The user starts a session by sending a ReST request to the auth system to